itingtseng/pointchurner/api_docs/feature_list.md

 ### **Add Categories to Spending**
 * Users can add categories to their spending profile to align with their daily use cases (e.g., dining, grocery, travel).

+### **Edit Notes in Spending**
+* Users can edit notes for their spending profile to provide additional context or details about their spending strategy.
+* Notes can be updated dynamically and saved for future reference.

 ### **Remove Categories from Spending**
 * Users can remove categories from their spending profile to refine their strategy.